-The digital world is changing rapidly, but if you want to stay ahead and understand how to shape and design your user experience to deliver a greater return from your website, avoid common mistakes or just learn more, then join us for a User Experience day course.
+The digital world is changing rapidly, but if you want to stay ahead and understand how to shape and design your user experience to deliver a greater return from your website, avoid common mistakes or just learn more, then join the IDM for a User Experience training course.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.